Skip to content

 Introduction

-A common requirement in asynchronous programming is that an external condition changes between the creation and execution of a callback, rendering the callback meaningless—for example, the object bound to the callback has been destroyed, or the task has been canceled.
-In such cases, we want the callback to check "should I still execute?" before running, rather than blindly executing.
+A very common requirement in asynchronous programming is that external conditions change after a callback is created but before it is executed, rendering the callback meaningless—for example, the object bound to the callback is destroyed, or the task is cancelled.
+In these cases, we want the callback to check "should I still execute?" before running, rather than blindly executing.

 This is the purpose of a cancellation token.
 In this post, we will implement a simplified cancellation token and see how it integrates into the execution flow of OnceCallback.